quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A Intro/Group A Intro.md

 Both the energy flux and wave propagation velocity share the same direction in the case of a harmonic plane wave, it implies that the energy carried by the wave is moving in the same direction as the wave itself.

-Now, the average intensity or intensity $<I>$ is defined as the average of the intensity over one period of the wave.
+Now, the average intensity or intensity $\langle I \rangle$ is defined as the average of the intensity over one period of the wave.
 Intensity, in the context of waves, typically refers to the power per unit area carried by the wave.
 It's a measure of how much energy is transmitted through a given area per unit time.
 We can calculate the average intensity using the wave impedance that in case of the ideal dielectric (conductivity is zero) is

 $$
 Z = \sqrt{ \frac{\mu}{\epsilon} } = \sqrt{ \frac{\mu_{o}}{\epsilon_{o}\epsilon_{r}} }